-When a puppy is born, he is usually born safe inside of a sac.
-The sac protects him and allows him to get the nutrients that he needs before he is born.
-After he's born, the mother dog breaks open the sac, at which time the pup breathes in air.
+In a normal delivery, when a litter of puppies is born, each one is usually born safe inside a sac.
+The amniotic sac protects them and allows them to have the nutrients they need before they are born.
+After they are born, the mother dog breaks open the sac, at which time the pup breathes in air.
 If the sac breaks before the puppy is born, it is up to you to make sure that the puppy survives.

-Pull on the sac.
+If you see only fur, your next step is to pull on the sac.
 If you still see the sac, try to pull on it to see if it is broken or not.
-If the sac comes out without the puppy you will start to see the fur of the puppy and know for sure that the puppy is in trouble.
+If the sac comes out without the puppy, you will start to see the fur of the puppy and know for sure that the puppy is in trouble.

-Ease the puppy out of the mother dog as gently as you can.
-Don't let the puppy stay inside the mother any longer because he will suffocate if the sac has broken.
+Wait for the next contraction.
+When the mother dog has her next contraction, gently pull down on the puppy.
+You want to ease the puppy out of the mother dog as gently as you can.
+Don't let the puppy stay inside the mother any longer because they will suffocate if they remain inside the mother when the sac has broken.

-Clean the puppy: As soon as the puppy is out of the mother, get his face clean.
-Do this with the washcloth or with the bulb cleanser.
-If the mother cleans his face, let her do so.
+As soon as the puppy is out of the mother, get their face clean.
+Do this with a washcloth or with a bulb cleanser.
+If the mother wants to cleans their face, let her do so.
 If she does not, make sure that it gets done.
-You should hear the puppy take his first breath.
+You should hear the puppy take their first breath.

 If newborn puppies don’t breathe on their own

 If you notice the pup is not breathing, the first step is to clean out their mouth with a bulb syringe or regular medical syringe and suck any fluid out of the mouth and throat of the puppy.
 Check again for breathing.